 Q. I have my sweat rates.
 What’s next?

 Once you have your sweat rate data, you can start thinking about your hydration and fuelling strategy.
 Remember, a mild state of dehydration when training and racing is acceptable and you can still perform.
 This tends to be the preferred approach when it comes to hydrating during exercise as opposed to replacing all the fluids you lose (which can lead to hyponatraemia).
-If you are replacing your fluids then a reasonable benchmark is to replace around 80% of the fluids loss.
-That is for every 1L of fluids lost you can aim to replace around 800ml.
-This is a guide and every person is likely to differ with the amount they can replace when exercising.

 A hydration and fuelling strategy can be key in making or breaking a PB, topping podium or dodging a DNF.
 However, it’s important to remember that you may need to be flexible with your strategy.
 Being prepared and willing to be flexible when those unforeseen situations occur such as dropping or losing your water bottle on the course can help you stay on course.

 Knowing your sweat rates can take your training and racing to the next level.
 You no doubt train hard but do you Fuel Smart?
 Remember for a quick check on your fluid loss use our online sweat rate calculator.